top of page

 NARRATIVE:

 The proposed zoning ordinance and comp plan amendments needed to allow the development to proceed were considered during Planning Board meetings held on February 5th, April 3rd and April 24th.
 On April 24th the Planning Board voted unanimously to send the proposed amendments to the Town Council with a positive recommendation, subject to certain requested modifications.
-The Town Council will consider the Planning Board's recommendations and hold public hearings on the comprehensive plan and zoning ordinance amendments in the coming weeks.
+The Town Council will consider the Planning Board's recommendations and hold public hearings on the comprehensive plan and zoning ordinance amendments in September.
 The amendments would be subject to the Town first securing approval to relocate the land use restriction currently on the West Main Recreation Complex.

 If the amendments are ultimately adopted, the developers would then be able to submit the land development project application to the Planning Board for consideration.